maheshyaddanapudi/API-Call-Scheduler/README.md

         This profile holds the basic startup configuration needed for the Spring Boot Wrapper.

     2) mariadb4j
-        This profile configures and startsup Embedded MariaDB4J and the database details are passed on to Integrated ansible Server.
+        This profile configures and startsup Embedded MariaDB4J and the database details are passed on to Integrated Quartz Sscheduler.
         By default, the database is non-persistent.
 Set MARIADB4J_DIR parameter for enabling a persistent database.
 More details are discussed in configurations section.
         Configurations available are as below.
 Shown are default values.
             MYSQL_DATABASE: quartz